-II.
 NOTICING OF LANDOWNERS WITHIN ONE MILE

 In the fall of 2006 a postcard was distributed to the approximately 26,000 landowners located within one mile of the exterior boundary of all the parcels to notify and invite comment on Volume I and II of the LCP.
-A postcard was also sent to notify and invite all landowners located within one mile of the parcels within the North Fork Feather River planning unit to a Public Information Meeting that was held in Chico in 2011.
-In addition, simultaneous with the release of the proposed subject LCCP for public comment, adjacent landowners located within one mile of the subject parcels are noticed by mail 30 days before the board considers the proposed subject LCCP for final approval.
+A postcard was also sent to notify and invite all landowners located within one mile of the Philbrook Reservoir Planning Unit to a Public Information Meeting that was held in Chico on April 20, 2011.
+In addition, simultaneous with the release of the proposed subject LCCP for public comment, adjacent landowners located within one mile of the subject parcel are noticed by mail 30 days before the Watershed Planning Committee considers forwarding the proposed subject LCCP to the board for final approval.

-III.
+II.
 PUBLIC INFORMATION MEETING

-A public information meeting was hosted by the Stewardship Council on April 20, 2011 at the Chico Masonic Family Center in Chico, California.
-The meeting concerned the following five planning units:

-Butte Creek, Deer Creek, North Fork Feather River, Oroville, and Philbrook Reservoir.
-A total of 34 people attended and participated in the meeting, representing a wide variety of interests, including local and federal governments, community organizations, and community members.
-The meeting was advertised via an e-mail sent to contacts in our database, an announcement posted on the Stewardship Council's web site, a press release in the local newspaper, and a postcard sent to all landowners on record that reside within one mile of any PG&E parcel associated with the five planning units that were the focus of the meeting.
+A Public Information Meeting workshop for several planning units in the Feather River Watershed Area was hosted by the Stewardship Council on April 20, 2011, in Chico, California.
+The meeting concerned five planning units: Butte Creek, North Fork Feather River, Oroville, and Philbrook Reservoir, and Deer Creek.
+Attendees at the workshop included a total of 34 individuals representing a wide variety of interests including local, state, federal entities, and community organizations.
+The meeting was advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to the local newspaper, and a postcard sent to all landowners on record located within one mile of any PG&E parcel associated with the Philbrook Reservoir planning unit.

-The purpose of this meeting was to provide a review and update on the Stewardship Council's Land Conservation Program and solicit additional public input on future stewardship of the five planning units.
-During the meeting, participants were invited to ask questions and provide comments on the five planning units.
+The purpose of the workshop was to: (1) provide a review and update on the Stewardship Council's Land Conservation Program; and, (2) solicit additional public input on future stewardship of the five planning units.
 Stations were set up with maps, other pertinent information, and easels with blank paper.
+There were no comments at the meeting specific to the Philbrook planning unit.
+However, several general comments were made concerning the Feather River Watershed Area: